Saudi National Bank

 In April 2021, National Commercial Bank merged with Samba Financial Group under the name of Saudi National Bank.

+On 27 March 2023, Ammar Abdul Wahed Al Khudairy resigned as the bank's chairman citing personal reasons, two weeks after Al Khudairy stated that SNB would not be acquiring more shares in troubled Swiss bank Credit Suisse due to regulatory constraints, which caused more panic among investors.

 SNB Group

 The Saudi National Bank “SNB Group” “Arabic: البنك الأهلي السعودي” is a Saudi bank headquartered in Riyadh, the capital city of Saudi Arabia.
 The bank was founded in December 1953 under the name of the National Commercial Bank “NCB”.
 In 2021, SNB has emerged as a banking champion after completing one of the largest mergers in the region between the National Commercial Bank and Samba Financial Group.
 Currently, SNB has subsidiaries and affiliates operating in 8 countries around the world.

-The Saudi National Bank is overwhelmingly owned by the Saudi Government represented by the Public Investment Fund and the General Organization for Social Insurance (GOSI).
+The Saudi National Bank is mainly owned by the Saudi Government represented by the Public Investment Fund and the General Organization for Social Insurance (GOSI).

-Being the largest financial group in Saudi Arabia and one of the largest powerhouses in region, SNB plays a vital role in supporting economic transformation in Saudi Arabia by transforming the local banking sector and catalyzing the delivery of Saudi Arabia’s Vision 2030.
+Being the largest financial group in Saudi Arabia and one of the largest powerhouses in the region, SNB plays a vital role in supporting economic transformation in Saudi Arabia by transforming the local banking sector and catalyzing the delivery of Saudi Arabia’s Vision 2030.
 SNB strategy is closely aligned with the Saudi Vision programs, levering on its position as the largest institutional and specialized financier in the Kingdom to support the Kingdom’s landmark deals and mega projects.

 SNB robust balance sheet, resilient business model, and healthy liquidity position enhance the Bank’s local and regional capabilities, and to facilitate trade and capital flows between the Kingdom and regional and global markets.

 Ownership and legal constitution

 The bank was constituted as a general partnership from its founding in 1953 until 1 July 1997, when it was reconstituted as a joint stock company.

 In 1999, the Government of Saudi Arabia acquired a majority holding in the bank through the Ministry of Finance's Public Investment Fund (PIF).

-In an extraordinary general assembly meeting held on 21 March 2014, the shareholders approved to offer 25% of the bank's share capital (after capital increase) to the general public under the initial public offering (IPO) and to a minority shareholder of the bank.
-The IPO was made for 15% of the bank's share capital and an additional 10% was allocated to the Public Pension Agency.
+In an extraordinary general assembly meeting held on 21 March 2014, the shareholders approved to offer 25% of the bank's share capital (after capital increase) to the public under the initial public offering (IPO) and to a minority shareholder of the bank.
+The IPO was made for 15% of the bank's share capital, and an additional 10% was allocated to the Public Pension Agency.
 The shares offered were part of the shareholding of a majority shareholder of the bank.
 The IPO was approved by the regulatory authorities and the subscription for the IPO took place between 19 October 2014 and 2 November 2014, and the Bank's shares have been trading on Saudi Stock Exchange (Tadawul) since 12 November 2014.